the-startup-stack/docs/_getting_started/get-your-keys-and-policies.md

 ---
 title: 02.
-Get Your Keys And Policies
+Keys And Policies
 order: 2
 ---